UTM source and referrer analysis

 Why UTM source and referrer may not match

-utm_source=newsletter, but the referrer shows the email platform domain - a QR scan carries a variant-specific source such as
+utm_source=newslettershows the email platform's domain as the referrer. - A QR scan carries a source like

-window-poster, but has no website referrer at all - a privacy feature, camera app, or in-app browser suppresses or changes the referrer
+window-posterbut has no website referrer at all. - A privacy feature, camera app, or in-app browser hides or changes the referrer.

-That is why many teams treat UTM source as the planned attribution layer and referrer as the observed traffic context.
+That is why many teams treat the UTM source as the channel they planned, and the referrer as the traffic they actually observed.

 How to use both together

-The best analysis usually comes from reading both widgets side by side:
+The best read usually comes from looking at both lists side by side:

 |---|---|